Yet-Another-Series/Yet_Another_Algorithms_Repository/CONTRIBUTING.md

 * You can simply contribute by using the Github website UI (User Interface).

 1. Fork this repository.
 This will create your own copy of this repo.
-2. Make whatever changes you want (Acc. to the simple rules mentioned below, obviously)
+2. Make whatever changes you want (Acc. to the simple rules mentioned below, obviously :stuck_out_tongue:)
 3. Then, make a pull request.
 4. Your pull request will be merged after review!
 Simple!
 Done !
 5. Now, repeat !